London and Birmingham Railway: Early plans

-The railway engineer John Rennie proposed a railway line from London to Birmingham in 1823, and formed a company to build it by a route through Oxford and Banbury, a route later taken by the Great Western Railway.
+As early as 1823, a company was formed with the objective of building a railway between London and Birmingham, and in 1826, the engineer John Rennie surveyed a route through Oxford and Banbury, a route later taken by the Great Western Railway.

-Soon afterwards a rival company was formed by Francis Giles whose line would have been through the Watford Gap and Coventry.
+In 1829 a rival company was formed by Francis Giles who proposed building a line through Watford Gap and Coventry.
 Neither company obtained backing for its scheme, and in late 1830 the two companies decided to merge.

-The new company appointed Robert Stephenson chief engineer, and he chose the route through Coventry, largely to avoid possible flooding from the River Thames at Oxford.
+The new company appointed Robert Stephenson chief engineer, and after preparing a detailed survey, he chose the route through Watford Gap, largely to avoid possible flooding from the River Thames at Oxford.

 The L&BR

 The prospectus for the London and Birmingham Railway offered the following inducements to potential investors:

 The company was created with an initial capitalisation of £5,500,000.

 Much of the subscribed funds came from Lancashire, where great profits were being made in the cotton industries.

 The construction of the line was the subject of much opposition by landowners, who organised a campaign in the early 1830s to prevent the L&BR from driving a line across their estates.
 Turbulent public meetings were held in towns in west Hertfordshire to protest against the project, including one held at the King's Arms public house in Berkhamsted.
 Another was held in Watford which was attended by wealthy and influential peers of the realm who had property interests on the planned route of the line: the Earl of Essex was keen to protect his Cassiobury Estate from invasion by the "iron horse", as was the Earl of Clarendon, who owned The Grove Estate.
 The anatomist Sir Astley Cooper was also in attendance, intent on preventing the new railway from cutting across his Gadebridge Estate.
 On 22 June 1832, Lord Brownlow of Ashridge voiced his opposition in the House of Lords to "the forcing of the proposed railway through the land and property of so great a proportion of dissentient landowners."
-The L&BR Company's first application for an Act of Parliament to construct the line was rejected in 1832, due to pressure from landowners and road and canal interests.
+The L&BR company's first application for an act of Parliament to construct the line was rejected in 1832, due to pressure from landowners and road and canal interests.

-The railway route proposals through Hertfordshire were modified; a second act was approved in May 1833, and the line received royal assent.
+The railway route proposals through Hertfordshire were modified; a second parliamentary bill was approved in May 1833 as the London and Birmingham Railway Act 1833 (3 & 4 Will.
+4. c. xxxvi), and the line received royal assent.
 Construction began in November of that year.
 The line would follow the River Bulbourne instead of the River Gade, skirting around the edge of Hemel Hempstead to protect Sir Astley Cooper's interests; for this reason, Hemel Hempstead railway station is located 1 mi outside the town centre, at Boxmoor.